xyphllipyx/ChameleonMini/README.md

 (2 ) ChameleonTiny

 Turn on the chameleon:
-In the closed state, press the A button once to turn on the chameleon power.
+In the off/standby state, press the A button once to turn on the chameleon power.
 The red LED lights up to indicate the slot number.
 After 5 seconds without operation, it will automatically sleep and shut down.
+This can be adjusted in Android Application.
 DFU firmware upgrade status:
 In the off state, hold down the B button and connect the USB.
-You can enter the DFU flash firmware mode.
+You can enter the DFU mode to flash new firmware .

  **Appendix**
  =================